 “If you can say you can’t breathe, you’re breathing.”
 With those words, Petal, MS, Mayor Hal Marx drew condemnation from across the nation following the May 2020 murder of George Floyd in Minneapolis, MN, by police officer Derek Chauvin.

-Black Lives Matter protesters took to the streets of Petal, calling for the immediate resignation of the mayor.
+Community members and local advocacy groups, including Black Lives Matter supporters, launched a series of protests and called for the immediate resignation of the mayor.
 Protester Dennis Harris (pictured with his partner) was unjustly convicted of violating the city’s trespassing and disturbing the peace ordinances.
 Mississippi Center for Justice appealed his conviction.
 A Forrest County judge took the case under advisement and in May 2021 issued a 9-page order finding Mr. Harris not guilty of all charges – almost one year to the day from Mr. Floyd’s murder.

 In the wake of the Black Lives Matter protests, conservative legislators around the country began introducing unconstitutional bills that directly attacked the First Amendment by erecting barriers to the freedom of assembly.
 MCJ has been a leading advocate that has monitored the anti-protest legislative efforts to criminalize peaceful protests and perpetuate a Jim Crow legislative agenda.

 Our work is not getting any easier.
 This year, we have received increased demand for the services we provide, and there is no sign that things will be slowing down.
 We expect significant and protracted erosion to Mississippi’s already fragile racial and socioeconomic support systems.

 Thankfully, Mississippi Center for Justice is uniquely prepared to meet the challenges ahead.
 We provide vital services across a wide array of issues that marginalized Mississippians struggle against daily.
 We are good at what we do – just ask clients like Mr. Harris.